shubh-iiit/Automated-Road-Quality-Inspection/README.md

 </p>

 ## II.
 Image Classification
-We have used Segmentation Backbone of DeepLabv3+ model pre-trained on eMARG-15k(Good/Bad) and extended it for Binary Classification by adding simple Conv + FC layer combination layers.
+We have used Segmentation Backbone of DeepLabv3+ model pre-trained on eMARG-15k(Good/Bad) and extended it for Binary Classification by adding simple Conv + FC layer combination.

 ## Quick Start
 ## Architecture of DeeplabV3+ Fine-tuned for Binary Classification.